mjhoracek/football-app/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-If you'd like to clone into this repository:

-First, run the development server:
+If you'd like to clone into this repository and run the development server, hit these commands and open [http://localhost:8080](http://localhost:8080) with your browser to see the result:

 ```bash
 npm i
 npm run start
 ```

-Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.